-I am a historian of twentieth-century United States, with expertise in Asian American history, U.S. immigration and refugee studies, and comparative race and ethnicity.
+I am a historian of twentieth-century United States, with specializations in Asian American history, international migration and refugee studies, and comparative race and ethnicity.
 I am also trained in the history of modern Southeast Asia.
 At Gustavus, I serve as the inaugural Bruce Gray Postdoctoral Fellow (2013-2015) and Visiting Assistant Professor in the Department of History.

 HIS-244 (ST:Race/Migration USA)